Civilian Pay Earned by Active Duty Military

 When an active duty service member also has civilian/nonmilitary wages

-The Service members Civil Relief Act of 2003 continued to provide that active duty military members may only be taxed on their military pay by their state of legal residence (often the same as their home of record.)
+The Service Members Civil Relief Act of 2003 continued to provide that active duty military members may only be taxed on their military pay by their state of legal residence (often the same as their home of record.)

 If you're not sure of your military state of legal residence (SLR), check out Filing State Income Taxes When You Are in the Military.

-You'll file as a nonresident for that state.
 If you have to file a state tax return for your state of legal residence, most of the time you can get a credit for the taxes paid on your nonresident return.

 Here's an example.

-He will have to file a Virginia nonresident tax return and will only be taxed on his nonmilitary wages.
+John will have to file a Virginia nonresident tax return and will only be taxed on his nonmilitary wages.
 He'll also file a resident state return with Georgia.
 The Georgia return will include both his military and nonmilitary wages and all other taxable income.
 Georgia allows a credit for the Virginia taxes paid on the Georgia state tax return.

 Spouse of an active duty service member